We’re Hiring! View Our Open Positions

 Family Systems Therapy

 Family systems therapy focuses on the relationships and interactions between members of a family.
 The goal is to address emotional and behavioral problems by exploring underlying family dynamics and patterns of interaction and how they contribute to the issues.
-This therapy aims to enhance overall functionality and improve the mental health of the individuals within the family system by improving communication and promoting understanding between family members.
+This therapy aims to enhance overall functionality and improve the mental health of those within the family system by improving communication and promoting understanding between family members.

 Group Therapy

-Group therapy is a form of mental health therapy that involves a small group of people facing similar things participating in therapy together with a trained therapist.
+Group therapy is a form of mental health counseling that involves a small group of people facing similar things participating in therapy together with a trained therapist.
 In a supportive environment, participants can share their experiences, thoughts, and feelings with others who understand what they are going through.
-Group therapy can be especially helpful for individuals dealing with depression, social anxiety, trauma, or relationship issues.
-At Harmony, our group therapy sessions are designed to promote healing and growth in a safe, inclusive, and empowering environment that is free from judgment.

 Humanistic Therapy

 Humanistic therapy focuses on personal growth and unique experiences.
 It emphasizes the participant’s capacity for self-reflection and encourages them to live in the moment instead of dwelling on the past.
-The goal of humanistic therapy is to help individuals develop a greater sense of self-awareness and to find fulfillment in their lives by connecting with their own inner emotions, thoughts, and needs.
+The goal of humanistic therapy is to help people develop a greater sense of self-awareness and to find fulfillment in their lives by connecting with their own inner emotions, thoughts, and needs.

 Interpersonal Therapy